leafac/yocto-cfa/dissertation/yocto-cfa.md

 ### An Operational Semantics for the Interpreter

-What we accomplished so far in this section is more than defining an interpreter for Yocto-JavaScript; we also defined formally the \emph{meaning} of Yocto-JavaScript programs: an Yocto-JavaScript program means what the interpreter produces for it.
-The definition of the meaning of programs in a language is something called the \emph{semantics} of the language, and there are several techniques to specify semantics; the one we are using so far is known as a \emph{definitional interpreter}~\cite{definitional-interpreters}.
+What we accomplished so far in this section is more than defining an interpreter for Yocto-JavaScript; we also defined formally the _meaning_ of Yocto-JavaScript programs: an Yocto-JavaScript program means what the interpreter produces for it.
+The definition of the meaning of programs in a language is something called the _semantics_ of the language, and there are several techniques to specify semantics; the one we are using so far is known as a _definitional interpreter_~\cite{definitional-interpreters}.

 A definitional interpreter has some advantages over other techniques for specifying semantics: it is easier to understand for most programmers, and it is executable.
 But a definitional interpreter also has one disadvantage: to understand the meaning of an Yocto-JavaScript program we have to understand an interpreter written in TypeScript.
-To address this, there are other techniques for defining semantics that do not depend on other programming languages, and in this section we introduce one of them: \emph{operational semantics}~\cite{operational-semantics, semantics-engineering, pl-book}.
+To address this, there are other techniques for defining semantics that do not depend on other programming languages, and in this section we introduce one of them: _operational semantics_~\cite{operational-semantics, semantics-engineering, pl-book}.

 First, we extend the grammar from §~\ref{A Formal Grammar for Yocto-JavaScript} with the notion of values that is equivalent to the type \mintinline{ts}{Value} (see §~\ref{Step 0: The Entire Runner}, line 1):